-Harvest Festival is one of our biggest events of the year and it would not be possible without hundreds of dedicated volunteers who generous give their time and skills.
+Harvest Festival is our biggest events of the year and it would not be possible without hundreds of dedicated volunteers who generously give their time and skills.
 There are many different jobs available for most ages and abilities.

 Why Should I Volunteer with Quiet Valley?

 Quiet Valley is a great place to come and volunteer.
 We are family focused and educationally driven.
 Volunteering with us is a great way to give back to the community.
 For students it is great for a resume, school requirement, church requirement, and for Scouting.

 How much Time would I be Expected of me for Festival?